Unveiling the CP-odd Higgs in a Generalized 2HDM at a Muon Collider: Collider Searches

 $\bullet$ \textbf{$p_T$ of the leptons ($p_T(\ell)$)}: In left panel of Fig.~\ref{fig:kinematicvariable}(a), we show the transverse momentum ($p_T$ in GeV) distribution of the leading lepton.
 For the signal, the leptons come from the decays of two $\tau$'s which are products of the pseudoscalar.
 As a result, the leptons are peaked at lower values of $p_T$.
 For the backgrounds, the leptons come from the boosted $W^\pm$ and $Z$ bosons which results in peaking at relatively higher values.
 Therefore applying a cut over $p_T <$ 300 GeV reduces the background considerably.

 $\bullet$ \textbf{$\eta$ of the lepton ($\eta_l$)}: We show the $\eta$ distribution of the leading lepton in Fig.~\ref{fig:kinematicvariable} (b).
 Due to the high boost of the signal leptons, the rapidity peaks around the higher value region (close to the beam axis) whereas the background is almost uniformly distributed from $-2.5$ to $2.5$ in the $\eta_l$ axis.
-Background events are reduced by putting $|\eta_l| < 1.5$.
+Background events are reduced by demanding $|\eta_{\ell_1}| > 1.5$ for BP1 and BP2 where as $|\eta_{\ell_1}| > 1.0$ has been used for BP3 and BP4.

 $\bullet$ \textbf{$p_T$ of the photon ($p_T(\gamma)$)}: In Fig.\,\ref{fig:kinematicvariable} (c), we show the momentum distribution of the photon.
 For the signal process, the photons come directly from the muons.
 As a result, they tend to peak at higher momentum.
 For the background processes, due to 3-body decay, the low momentum sides are mostly populated with a long tail.
 We see that choosing $p_T(\gamma) >$ 200 GeV greatly reduce background in comparison to signal events.